Ismihan Sultan: Issue

-Ismihan Sultan died in childbed on 8 August 1585 and was buried in the mausoleum of her father located in Hagia Sophia.
-Her newborn son Mahmud would outlive her by no more than fifty days.

 Charities

 Ismihan commissioned a mosque located near the Hippodrome, bearing Sokollu Mehmed Pasha's name.
 Her husband was responsible for the religious college and dervish hostel associated with it.
 She also commissioned another mosque in her name in Mangalia, Romania.
 She also endowed a library in her own madrasa in Eyüp.
 Peasants on royal endowment land were accorded privileged treatment.
 The inhabitants of the Bulgarian village of Bobosevo, which had formed part of the holdings of Ismihan, today still remember that their village was under the protection of a princess (“under the veil of a Sultana”).